 Richard interviews the witness at her place of work, which happens to be a bakery.
 He figures that scarfing a couple of pastries couldn't hurt.
 He's already ruined his diet today anyway.
-The witness gives her account of the accident.
-According to the story, the claimant was piping icing on a wedding cake when she slipped on a banana peel.

-His boss gives him some paperwork to fill out for a court case.
+Stopping by the office at 4:00PM to check in for the last time, he tries not to see Ardie.
+He fails the moment he walks in.
+Ardie gives him some paperwork to fill out for a court case.
 Richard has to make sure all of his findings are carefully organized for the lawyer.
 The receptionist pokes her head into his office.

-"Hey, I have to leave early today.
+"I have to leave early today.
 My boyfriend is out of town and I need to go find a rat or something to feed his iguana." she explains.

 It gives Richard and idea, "Hey, did you bring in lunch today?"